 All of these insights and data will help you and your HR team better understand what employees need, from personal pain points to roadblocks in their daily tasks.
 If your HR team doesn’t understand how to collect and use this kind of data, it might be time to start developing your skills in that area.
 The benefits of that are two-fold.
 Again, your HR employees’ skill sets will become more useful to both them and you, and the knowledge they’ll gather will trickle down to other teams, benefiting your entire organisations.

 Why investing in your employees is good for the bottom line

 As we’ve said above, investing in your own and your employees’ professional development has a direct impact on your business success.
 That’s extra important for an HR team, because their ability to do their jobs well impacts the wellbeing of every other person in your business.
 Below are the three key things that happen when you help your employees upskill:

 - Morale is boosted.
 When you give your workforce the opportunity to learn and grow within their roles, they’ll be happier.
 When they’re happy working for you, they’ll see a brighter future for themselves within your organisation and want to stick around longer.
 Reskilling and upskilling can give employees a greater sense of purpose, too, and make them more eager to keep on learning.

 - Customers are happier.
 Again, a happy workforce equals happy customers.
 When your people believe in the work they’re doing and the organisation they’re doing it for, that will shine through when they interact with customers, and prospective clients.
 As well, your customers will be more willing to work with a business that’s clearly full of knowledgeable, eager people.

 For more than 20 years, Avado have been providing professional training and qualifications that transform businesses.
-This month, we are offering amazing discounts on all of our CIPD courses.
-Reach out to our team to make the most of the savings now!
+Check out all of our CIPD courses to find the one that’s right for you.